University of Waterloo: Libraries and museums

-The university has four libraries housing more than 1.4 million books, as well as electronic resources including e-books, serial titles, and databases.
-Three libraries are on campus: the Dana Porter Library, housing material relating to arts, humanities and social science, the Davis Centre Library, housing material for engineering, mathematics and science, and the Witer Learning Resource Centre, housing material for the School of Optometry and Vision Science.
+The university has four libraries, housing a total of more than 1.4 million books, as well as electronic resources including e-books, serial titles, and databases.
+Three libraries are on campus: the Dana Porter Library, housing material relating to arts, humanities and social science; the Davis Centre Library, housing material for engineering, mathematics and science; and the Witer Learning Resource Centre, housing material for the School of Optometry and Vision Science.
 The fourth library, the Musagetes Architecture Library, is in Cambridge, alongside the university's School of Architecture.
 The libraries of the university's affiliated colleges are also considered a part of the university's library system.
-Doris E Lewis was the first University Librarian.
-The university's library system is also a member of the TriUniversity Group, a partnership between the University of Guelph, University of Waterloo and Wilfrid Laurier University.
-The group provides students and researchers at all three universities with access to all of the collections and services.
+Doris E. Lewis was the first University Librarian.
+The university's library system is also a member of the TriUniversity Group, a partnership between the University of Guelph, the University of Waterloo and Wilfrid Laurier University that provides students and researchers at all three universities with access to all of the collections and services.
 The group also operates the TUG Annex, a repository for less-used library resources from the three universities.

 University of Waterloo also operates the Earth Sciences Museum, on campus in the Centre for Environmental Information Technology.
 It is mainly used as an earth-science teaching museum for local schools and natural-science interest groups in southern Ontario.
 The main exhibits cover the Great Lakes, rocks and minerals, dinosaurs and ice age mammals.
-The museum's fossil exhibit includes a complete cast of an Albertosaurus and an authentic skeleton of a Cave bear.
-The museum also houses an interactive, simulation mining tunnel which aims to teach sustainable mining practices.
-Also owned and operated by the university is the Museum of Vision Science, which is at the university's School of Optometry building.
+The museum's fossil exhibit includes a complete cast of an Albertosaurus and an authentic skeleton of a cave bear.
+The museum also houses an interactive mining simulation tunnel which aims to teach sustainable mining practices.
+Also owned and operated by the university is the Museum of Vision Science, located in the university's School of Optometry building.
 The university had previously operated the Elliott Avedon Museum and Archive of Games, created by the Department of Recreation and Leisure Studies and previously managed by the university's Faculty of Applied Health Sciences.
 Due to a lack of specific academic interest, in 2009, the decision was made to close the museum and transfer the collection elsewhere.